Habitat Improvement at Ridgefield NWR

 The Refuge’s Douglas fir trees are ideal for this project because mature firs are hard to find for this purpose and large trees will last a lot longer in a stream environment.
 Also, their size will keep them more stable without the need for cables or boulder ballasts.
 Trees from the Refuge will also bring down project costs.

-Once the trail re-opens, the visual experience will be quite different.
-The area will be filled with tree stumps and natural debris piles as Friends and Refuge staff and volunteers work to remove invasive species and plant a beneficial native vegetation understory.
+Now that a “primitive” version of the Oaks-to-Wetlands Trail has re-opened, the visual experience is quite different than before the Oak Release project began.
+The area is filled with tree stumps and natural debris piles as Friends and Refuge staff and volunteers work to remove invasive species and plant a beneficial native vegetation understory.

 Check back to Refuge2020.info and the Ridgefield NWR website for specific closure dates and other project updates.